De-accessioned Items Lists

 If you see a group of items, or even a single item that is of interest to you, please contact me as instructed in the link above.
 It should be noted that interested parties must make arrangements to retrieve items, or will be responsible for the cost of shipping.

-Our mission with these items now is to locate a new home for them with the intent that they will help further the mission of that institution or organization.
-Please do not wait, though, as this list will expire on March 31st, 2019 and we hope to hear from you soon!
+Our mission with these items now is to locate a new home for them with the intent that they will help further the mission of that Institution or Organization.
+Please do not wait, though, as this list will expire on June 30th, 2019 and we hope to hear from you soon!

 Items for Sale by Museums